 |---|---|---|

-think=true and asks for deep reflection.
+think=true with a high token budget.
 Same model, different roles, different outputs.
-The user obtains three points of view even with a single brain.
+The user obtains several points of view from a single brain.

 Minimal config schema: